Posts Tagged ‘One Pound’

 Sign up today at: www.changechecker.org/app

-Now another £1 coin ‘error’ has been discovered and this one is very interesting indeed!
-It would appear that a 12-sided £1 coin die has been struck on an old round £1 coin blank.
+In 2018, another £1 coin ‘error’ was discovered and this one was very interesting indeed!
+It would appear that a 12-sided £1 coin die had been struck on an old round £1 coin blank.

-In the past week alone, we’ve seen 3 examples of this ‘error’ coin.
+In the space of just 1 week, we saw 3 examples of this ‘error’ coin!

 The first was from a Change Checker from Burnham-on-Sea who told us that they’d listed the coin on eBay.
 After receiving 22 bids, the coin sold for £205!

-Another coin is being sold at an auction in London on Wednesday 21st February.
-The auctioneers, ‘Timeline’, who are based in Berkeley Square, describe the coin as an “exceptional modern rarity” and go on to say “…the coin is sure to attract much attention when it crosses the block later this year”.
+Another coin was sold at an auction in London on 21st February 2018.
+The auctioneers, ‘Timeline’, who are based in Berkeley Square, describe the coin as an “exceptional modern rarity”.

-The third report we have received was this morning from another Change Checker.
-Our advice to anybody who believes they have found this coin, or any other ‘error’ coins, would be to send the coin off to The Royal Mint Museum who offer a free verification service.
+Our advice to anybody who believes they have found this coin, or any other ‘error’ coins, would be to send the coin off to The Royal Mint Museum for verification.

-As usual, if you think you have found one of these coins or any other interesting ‘errors’, we’d love to hear from you.
+As usual, if you’ve found one of these coins or any other interesting ‘errors’, we’d love to hear from you!

 2016 mintage figures just released!